LaksCastro/lakscastro.github.io/README.md

 </p>

 ## What is?
 A small portfolio using HTML, CSS and Javascript, [you can check it out here](https://lakscastro.github.io/)

+## Animation
+This animation is built in HTML5 Canvas Engine and Factory Functions Pattern!

 <br>
 <br>